Nourhan613/Service_Cancellation_Predictor/README.md

 # Service Cancellation Predictor
-This project detecting which customers are likely to leave a service or to cancel a subscription to a service.
+This project detects which customers are likely to leave a service or cancel a subscription to a service.